jlincbio/cred/README.md

 ```
 Notes:
 1. For macOS systems, replace `make` with `make mac`.
 Alternatively, enter  `htslib/` and invoke `make`.
-2. `make clean` will also clean the HTSlib directory.
+2. For troubleshooting, `make clean` will also clean the HTSlib directory.
-3. use `PREFIX` to specify a destination to install CRED
+3. use `PREFIX` to specify a destination to install CRED.

 ### Inputs and Parameters
 ```